December to Dismember (1995): Event

 The opening bout was a tag team match pitting the Dudley Brothers against the Bad Crew.
 The Dudley Brothers defeated The Bad Crew in a squash.

 The second bout was a singles match between El Puerto Riqueño and Taz.
 Taz won the bout after making El Puerto Riqueño submit using the Tazmission.

 The third bout was a single match between Bruiser Mastino and Hack Meyers.
 Meyers won the match by pinfall in just over six minutes.

 The fourth bout was a tag team match pitting the Eliminators against the Pitbulls in a rematch from November to Remember.
 This was the first of three matches that would determine the advantage in the main event.
 The Eliminators won the match by pinning Pitbull #2.

 The fifth bout was a singles match between Raven and Tommy Dreamer in a continuation of their lengthy feud.
 This was the second of three matches that would determine the advantage in the main event.
 Raven won in approximately nine minutes by technical knockout after hitting Dreamer with a beer bottle.
 As Raven and the Eliminators had each won their matches, their team were granted the advantage in the main event.

 The sixth bout was a singles match in which J.T.
 Smith defeated Tony Stetson by pinfall.

 The seventh bout saw ECW World Heavyweight Champion Mikey Whipwreck defended his title against the Sandman and Steve Austin in a three way dance.
 Whipwreck was the first person eliminated from the match, with Austin pinning him just inside 13 minutes following a Stun Gun, meaning Whipwreck would not leave as champion.
 The Sandman then pinned Austin after punching him using brass knuckles to win the match and the ECW World Heavyweight Championship.
 The Sandman suffered a broken hand during the match.

 The eighth bout was a tag team match between the Heavenly Bodies and the Public Enemy.
 This was the third of three matches that would determine the advantage in the main event.
-The Public Enemy won the match when Johnny Grunge pinned Tom Pritchard using a roll-up; however, as the Eliminators and Raven had won their matches, this did not affect the main event.
+The Public Enemy won the match when Johnny Grunge pinned Tom Prichard using a roll-up; however, as the Eliminators and Raven had won their matches, this did not affect the main event.

 The main event was an "Ultimate Jeopardy" steel cage match pitting Tommy Dreamer, the Pitbulls, and the Public Enemy against Raven, Stevie Richards, the Eliminators, and the Heavenly Bodies.
 Each participant had a stipulation which would be implemented if they were defeated: